datacarpentry/python-ecology-lesson/01-starting-with-data.md

 sorted = surveys_df.groupby('sex')
 ```

-The pandas function `describe` will return descriptive stats including: mean,
+The Pandas function `describe` will return descriptive stats including: mean,
 median, max, min, std and count for a particular column in the data.
-Pandas
+Pandas'
 `describe` function will only return summary values for columns containing
 numeric data.